How does metoprolol work?

 How does it compare with other beta blockers?

-Metoprolol works as well as other beta blockers for reducing high blood pressure, but is less likely to cause side effects.
+Metoprolol works as well as other beta blockers for reducing high blood pressure, but is less likely to cause some side effects.
 That's because metoprolol works mainly on the heart.
 Other beta blockers, such as propranolol, work on the heart but affect other parts of the body as well.

 There are lots of other medicines to lower blood pressure and treat chest pain that work in a different way from beta blockers.